ssamarasam/cyber-security-learning/Cloud/Azure/SC-900 Certification Preparation.md

 1. certifications, regulations and stds
 2. reports whitepapers, artifacts
 3. industry and regional resos
-4. resos for your org
+4. resources for your org

 ### Microsoft privacy principles